igor47/spaceboard/README.md

 ## raspberry pi ##

-i used [this pi that comes with a case and heatsinks](http://amzn.to/2xKNtbG) and [this breakout board/cable](http://amzn.to/2fFmc4l). i used problems powering the pi with a random 5V power supply -- undervoltages would cause reboots. using an [official power supply](http://amzn.to/2fDrOvQ) made life easier.
+i used [this pi that comes with a case and heatsinks](http://amzn.to/2xKNtbG) and [this breakout board/cable](http://amzn.to/2fFmc4l). i had problems powering the pi with a random 5V power supply -- undervoltages would cause reboots. using an [official power supply](http://amzn.to/2fDrOvQ) made life easier.

 ### python ###